Why is social media important for a small business?

 Quality of your presence covers a few facets.

-Think about your brand's community engagement, across all of your social network.
+Think about your brand's community engagement, across all of your social networks.

 Are messages responded to in a timely manner?